Introduction

 Attorney-Assisted Search

-In-depth legal search for conflicts.
+In-depth legal search for potential conflicts in Botswana.

 Trademark Registration Services

-Full filing and application management
+Complete filing and application management for Botswana trademarks.

 Trademark Renewal Services